 This would be a clear sign that the review site is not impartial and has special deals with certain brands.

-All licensed sites in regulated US states use SSL encrypted connections for all payment options make the process as safe as possible.
+All licensed sites in regulated US states use SSL encrypted connections for all payment options to make the process as safe as possible.
 Furthermore, several other safety measures are in place to make sure that only eligible players can take part in the games within the state borders.

 Further security protocols include reputable payment processors and responsible gambling measures such as the option to self-exclude as a problem gambler.
 Geolocation trackers are used to pinpoint your exact location through your IP address or track your mobile phone/device location.